facebookresearch/stable_signature/README.md

 Code to train the watermark models is available in the folder called `hidden/`.

-#### Stable Diffusion models

-Create LDM configs and checkpoints from the [Hugging Face](https://huggingface.co/stabilityai) and [Stable Diffusion](https://github.com/Stability-AI/stablediffusion/tree/main/configs/stable-diffusion) repositories.
-The code should also work for Stable Diffusion v1 without any change.
-For other models (like old LDMs or VQGANs), you may need to adapt the code to load the checkpoints.

-An example of watermarked weights is available at [WM weights of latent decoder](https://dl.fbaipublicfiles.com/ssl_watermarking/sd2_decoder.pth) (the key is the one present in the `decoding.ipynb` file).

 #### Perceptual Losses

 The perceptual losses are based on [this repo](https://github.com/SteffenCzolbe/PerceptualSimilarity/).